traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 HOW TO MAKE A RELEASE

-To use the Maven plugin, and to link the "runtime" jar (plus dependencies) to a project, EvoSuite needs to be released and deployed on an accessible repository.
+To use the Maven plugin, and to link the "runtime" jar (plus dependencies) to a project, SmartUt needs to be released and deployed on an accessible repository.

-Assume current EvoSuite version is x.y.z-SNAPSHOT.
+Assume current SmartUt version is x.y.z-SNAPSHOT.
 You need choose a new version number (x for major, y for minor, and z for patch).

 Once chosen a new version a.b.c (with *no* SNAPSHOT, and it is fine to